 Waist: 14" flat across from side seam to side seam

-Modern Sizing Equivalent: SML-MED
+Modern Sizing Equivalent: MED-LRG

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.